 “We observe that companies under-utilize the marketing analytics that they’ve requested and have available for decision making.
 It’s clear that using marketing analytics remains a distinct challenge for companies—beyond the production of these sophisticated data.”

 The Media Post also noted the caveats with marketing analytics – mainly marketers have to get better at using them:

 A perusal of the study, which is embedded nearby, provides additional points of interest.
-For example the study found that the percent of companies where marketing leads core activities such as advertising, positioning and brand are down!
+For example, the study found that the percentage of companies where marketing leads core activities such as advertising, positioning and brand are down!
 There is no indication of which business functions are taking responsibility for the overall brand.
-It seems to me for the minority of marketing organizations where this has happened, it’s a clear vote of no confidence.
+It seems to me, for the minority of marketing organizations where this has happened, it’s a clear vote of no confidence.